publicinnovation/openorg/chapters/2_need-and-opportunity.md

 ## B. Current Trends

 Discussions about job creation and investment largely overlook the need to innovate within the public sector.
-Rather, public agencies—including our universities, healthcare institutions, and local governments—are positioned as tools for accelerating private investment.
+Rather, public agencies&mdash;including our universities, healthcare institutions, and local governments&mdash;are positioned as tools for accelerating private investment.
 While this is a laudable goal, a different set of strategies and tactics must be developed to leverage the value creation potential within the civic space itself.

-*Next Economy*—a high profile regional economic development initiative led by the Sacramento Metro Chamber, the Sacramento Area Commerce and Trade Organization (SACTO), the Sacramento Area Regional Technology Alliance (SARTA) and Valley Vision—prioritizes the following five goals to increase investment and create jobs:
+*Next Economy*&mdash;a high profile regional economic development initiative led by the Sacramento Metro Chamber, the Sacramento Area Commerce and Trade Organization (SACTO), the Sacramento Area Regional Technology Alliance (SARTA) and Valley Vision&mdash;prioritizes the following five goals to increase investment and create jobs:

 1. Foster a strong innovation environment.
 2. Amplify the Region’s global market transactions.